 If you’re already a Proov fan, you probably know that confirming successful ovulation can help you get pregnant faster.
 This is because successful ovulation ensures you have enough progesterone to support a growing embryo, should it implant.

 However, there is a common misconception that you cannot get pregnant with negative Proov PdG tests; this isn’t true.
 It’s entirely possible to get pregnant with negative Proov PdG tests — we’re just here to provide you with more information about your body in the case that weak ovulation (or low PdG) is preventing you from conceiving.
+What does low PdG mean?
 Keep reading to learn more!

 What is PdG and why is it important?